Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ```

-And if I execute it, I see that conveniently this user already has lots of funds.So if we count zeros, so we have 450 000 ADA and this UTxO and almost 450 000ADA in that UTxO, so almost 900 000 ADA.
+And if we execute it, we see that conveniently this user already has lots of funds.
+So we have 450,000 ADA and the first UTxO and almost 450,000 ADA in the second UTxO, in total almost 900,000 ADA.

-Another query command the cardano cli provides is query stake pools, which is the name suggests lists all stake pools.
+Another query command the Cardano-CLI provides is query stake pools, which is the name suggests lists all stake pools.
+Looking at **query-stake-pools.sh**:

 ```
 #!/bin/bash